|Space Launch Report . . . Saturn Vehicle History|

 In 1962, Marshall began construction of S-1C-C, a full scale wooden mockup of the S-1C stage.
 In 1963, Marshall began building S-1C-T, the initial "All Systems Test" version of the Saturn 5 first stage.
 The stage, known as the "T-Bird", would be a flight-weight stage used for static propulsion tests.
 Initial work focused on the fuel tank.
 Schedules called for a 14 month production effort, but faulty welding of the huge tank section forced some initial work to be scrapped, causing the schedule to slip significantly by early 1964.

-Marshall began building the S-1C-S "Structural" and the S-1C-F "Facilities" test stages in a staggered sequence during 1963-64.
+Marshall began building the S-1C-S "Structural" test stage, which consisted of components never fully assembled, during 1963-64.
 S-1C-S was built without engines and used to test the strength of the design in a series of load tests in MSFC test stands.
-S-1C-F, equipped with one real F-1 center engine and four simulated F-1s, was used to test the Kennedy Space Center launch facilities.

 North American assembled S-2 stages in vertical bays at its Seal Beach, California plant.
 Original plans called for "T", "S", "F", and "D" test stages, to be used like their S-1C counterparts.
 Construction began on the S-2-T stage first, sometime in 1963, but welding problems quickly delayed the schedule by months.
 It was finally delivered to the new Mississippi Test Facility (MTF) in early 1965 for a series of static propulsion tests.
 The S-2-S stage was not delivered to North American's Santa Susana test facility for structural testing until mid 1965.
 The S-2-F stage was completed and shipped to KSC in late 1965.